nayana142/Deep_Learning_ANN_Models/README.md

 ## About the data :
         • The dataset contains about 10 years of daily weather observations from different locations across Australia.
 RainTomorrow is the target variable to predict.
 It means -- did it rain the next day, Yes or
           No?
-This column is Yes if the rain for that day was 1mm or more..
+This column is Yes if the rain for that day was 1mm or more.
 ## Context :
         • Predict next-day rain by training classification models on the target variable RainTomorrow.